zijun-zhao/deeplearning.ai/Part1 NN and DL/week3 Notes.md

 * For both ReLu and leakage Relu, the derivative of the activation function is far from zero, in practice it often learns faster.
 * In practice, since we have enough hidden units, so even using ReLu will still have a quite fast learning rate

-7. To summarize
+7. To summarize:
   * Never use sigmoid function except for the ouput layer if you are doing binary classification
   * tanh will be superior than sigmoid

 8. You will always having a lot of choices when performing neural networks, like number of hidden units, choices of activation functions, you should choose it according to your applications' idiosyncrasy

 ## 24July
 1. When using linear activation function, the output will be linear of the input.
 No matter how much the layers, you are just computing a linear activation function.

-2. If all the activation function at the hidden layers are linear function and the output layer uses sigmoid function, then the model has no more expressive than standard logistic regression without any hidden layer.
+2. If all the activation function at the hidden layers are **linear function** and the output layer uses sigmoid function, then the model has no more expressive than standard logistic regression without any hidden layer.

 3. One place to use linear activation function: the output layer.
 When doing machine learning on regression problem, we may choose linear activation function g(z)=z.
 But for hidden units we will choose nonlinear activation function such as ReLu, leakage ReLu or tanh.